paulscherrerinstitute/fw_version_id/README.md

  );
  ```

-To automatically integrate the Build Date/Time and Git Repo Version, a tcl script must be added to the Build process before synthesis:
+To automatically set the Version and Build-Date generics on every build, a tcl script must be added to the Build process before synthesis:

 1. Add Pre-Synthesis tcl script in: *Vivado > Project Settings > Synthesis > tcl.pre*
 2. Select following script from library: `/fw_version_id/fw_version_id_pre_synth.tcl`